email4prasanth/Security_Backup/CloudFormation.md

 - Select your stack and navigate to the **Notifications** tab.
 - Create an SNS topic and subscribe to it with your email or other communication channels for real-time alerts on stack events.

-## 10. Monitor with AWS Config Rules
-Use **AWS Config** to monitor compliance with security best practices for resources created by CloudFormation.
-AWS Config can automatically check whether CloudFormation-managed resources follow your security and configuration policies.

-- Go to **AWS Config** in the AWS Console.
-- Create AWS Config rules that enforce compliance for resources like EC2, RDS, S3, etc., based on CloudFormation templates.

 <!-- I am using CloudFormation service i want to enhance my backup how can i achieve it -->